 5 quick tips – Make the right choice for you

 If you have been following my blogs for a while you will know the importance of getting your hemline right according to your body shape.
 In a nutshell, you’ll do well to avoid a hemline sitting across the widest part of you, unless you would like to look more curvy.

 Aside from choosing a flattering length for your body shape, consider what you are most likely to be wearing it over.
-If you like to wear dresses that are above the knee, a coat that covers your bottom is a good idea.
+If you like to wear dresses that are above the knee, a coat that is at least that length is a good idea.
 Not only will this keep you warm, it is a fail-safe length for versatility.